International Day of Women and Girls in Science

 To mark the day, the Institute of Physics tweeted a request to all science fans to share who their favourite women in science are with #WomeninSTEM, and as usual, the Internet responded in fine form, celebrating women and girls from all walks of life and all disciplines, from computer scientists to medical researchers.

 The internet is full of articles espousing the benefits of a gender-balanced scientific community, but there is still a long way to go before we achieve that goal.
-Initiatives like this one are one of the best ways to improve public awareness of the problem and change the general perception of science and technology-related careers: it’s not just for geeks – science is for us all.
+Initiatives like this one are one of the best ways to improve public awareness of the problem and change the general perception of medical science and technology-related careers: it’s not just for geeks – science is for us all.